About the Journal

 The journal has enabled the PKP PN (Preservation Network) plugin, in order to preserve digital contents through LOCKSS (Lots of Copies Keep Stuff Safe) project.

-Editorial Board duties
+Board of Directors duties

 General duties